2 Russians seek asylum after reaching remote Alaska island - NewsBreak

 2 Russians seek asylum after reaching remote Alaska island

-Karina Borger, a spokesperson for the Alaska Republican senator, said in an email that the office has been in communication with the U.S. Coast Guard and Customs and Border Protection and that “the Russian nationals reported that they fled one of the coastal communities on the east coast of Russia to avoid compulsory military service.”
+Karina Borger, a Murkowski spokesperson, by email said the office has been in communication with the U.S. Coast Guard and Customs and Border Protection and that “the Russian nationals reported that they fled one of the coastal communities on the east coast of Russia to avoid compulsory military service.”

-Thousands of Russian men have fled since President Vladimir Putin announced a mobilization to bolster Russian forces in Ukraine.
-While Putin said the move was aimed at calling up about 300,000 men with past military service, many Russians fear it will be broader.

 The agency said the two Russians arrived Tuesday on a small boat.
 It did not provide details on where they came from, their journey or the asylum request.
 It was not immediately clear what kind of boat they were on.